Zeugma440/atldotnet/README.md

 (3) : MIDI meta events appear on the track's Comment field

 (4) : Support for BEXT, LIST INFO and iXML chunks

+(5) : Experimental feature, due to the rarity of sample CAF files tagged with actual metadata

 ### DETECTED FIELDS